History

 The town was founded on the eastern bank of the Regalica River (eastern arm of the Odra River).
 The plan had a shape similar to a quadrilateral with cut or rounded corners.
 The defensive walls were built of granite erratic stones, laid in thick layers, leveled every 1 meter with small pebbles, connected with clay and lime mortar.
 They were built in this form from the land side, while from the river side they were built also of bricks.
 The length of the entire defensive circuit was 1785 meters.
 Probably for the most part it had an underwall street.

 The walls were originally about 9 meters high.
 Their thickness varied and ranged from 0.6 to 1.5 meters.
 They were reinforced at fairly regular intervals with as many as 48 half half towers, erected on a rectangular plan.
-The half towers were partially extended in the foreground, opened from the town side, equal or higher by one storey than the adjacent curtains.
+The half towers partially protruded in the foreground, were opened from the town side, equal or higher by one storey than the adjacent curtains.
+The lack of rear walls was probably due to the desire to reduce construction costs and to protect against capture by enemies, which could be fired upon from the town side.
 In the fifteenth century, closed towers were built probably in the place of six half towers, including at least two two-stage ones.
 In addition, an additional earth rampart was built from the east and the curtains of the walls were raised.

 Originally, three gates led to the town: Bańska Gate (formerly Saint George Gate) from the south-east, Szczecin Gate (Wik Gate) from the north and Bridge Gate (Ferry Gate) from the west.
 All of them probably had the form of four-sided towers with passages in the ground floor, preceded by foregates in the 15th century.
 In addition to these three main gates, there were three smaller ones and one postern leading to the port.
 On the north-west side in one of the half towers there was a small passage, the so-called Monarchs’ Gate, and right next to the Szczecin Gate, a mill canal flowed through two culverts in the wall.
 There was a fortified bridge in the form of a tower or gate on the Odra backwaters.